-7. Suppression action v Suppression action will be subject to the following special conditions and land management considerations:

-8. Geographic respons ibility (if appropriate) by Agency is defined as fo llows:
+7. Suppression action will be subject to the following special conditions and land management considerations: 8.
+Geographic responsibility (if appropriate) by Agency is defined as follows: Agency Geographic Responsibility 9.
+The Agency responsible for structural protection will be: 10.
+Special operational conditions agreed to (include as appropriate Air operations, base camp, food service, fire investigation, security, etc.) List cost share information in Item #11:

-Agency Geographi c Responsibility

-Agency Geographic Responsibility

-Agency Geographi c Responsibility

-Agency Geographi c Responsibility

-9. The Agency respons ible for structural prote ction will be:

-10. Special operational conditions agreed to (in clude as appropriate Air operations,

-base camp, food ser vice, fire investigation, s security, etc.) List cost s hare

-information in Item #11: